Maria37/maria37/Lab6.md

 ![p2MoransI.JPG](p2MoransI.JPG)

 This is negatively correlated.
 It is saying that the higher the Median Household Income is, the smaller the household size is.
-This makes sense because if a family doesn't have children than they have more time to work and more money.
+This makes sense because if a family doesn't have children then they have more time to work and more money.

 **Part 3**